-As a final study, since we found that nearby pulsars don't help with the measurement of $R$ we therefore investigated the effect of adding additional constrained \textit{far} pulsars into the PTA.
-In Figure~\ref{fig: FOM - 30 near no-prior, 10 far prior} we started the initial PTA with pulsars \#~1-30 from Table~\ref{tab: pta reference} (again using their F.O.M. $L$ distances), and then consecutively added the final 10 (each of these with the distances indicated in Figure~\ref{fig: FOM - 30 near no-prior, 10 far prior}).
-Again for this study, nearby pulsars were unconstrained, while each added far pulsar was simulated with its own wrapping cycle prior $\sigma_L = \Delta L_1$.
-As suspected, we can see that adding additional well constrained far pulsars improves the measurement of $R$.
-In a separate study we also found that if only the first of the far pulsars was given a wrapping cycle prior constraint, then adding additional \textit{unconstrained} far pulsars did not improve the measurement of $R$ notably.
-So it appears that the only way to improve and actually probe the source distance from Fresnel corrections really is to have a PTA with numerous distance pulsars, whose distances are very well measured.
+As a final study, since we found that nearby pulsars do not help with the measurement of $R$, we therefore investigated the effect of adding additional constrained \textit{distant} pulsars into the PTA.
+In Figure~\ref{fig: FOM - 30 near no-prior, 10 far prior}, we started the initial PTA with pulsars \#~1-30 from Table~\ref{tab: pta reference} (again using their F.O.M. $L$ distances) and then consecutively added the final 10 (each of these with the distances indicated in Figure~\ref{fig: FOM - 30 near no-prior, 10 far prior}).
+Again for this study, nearby pulsars were unconstrained, while each added distant pulsar was simulated with its own wrapping cycle prior $\sigma_L = \Delta L_1$.
+As suspected, we can see that adding additional well-constrained distant pulsars improves the measurement of $R$.
+In a separate study, we also found that if only the first of the distant pulsars was given a wrapping cycle prior constraint, then adding additional \textit{unconstrained} distant pulsars did not improve the measurement of $R$ notably.
+So, it appears that the only way to improve and actually probe the source distance from Fresnel corrections really is to have a PTA with numerous distance pulsars, whose distances are very well measured.

-\subsubsection{Distant Sources}
+\subsubsection{Distant sources}

 Based on our findings, a direct measurement of $R$ given current and near future standards would be difficult, unless perhaps the source happened to be very nearby, such as in the Virgo Cluster.
 But for consideration of the direction of future technologies, distant sources on the order of $100$ Mpc to $1$ Gpc would require significant improvements in our PTA.
-From our figure-of-merit studies we know that nearby pulsars don't contribute their Fresnel corrections towards improving the measurement of $R$ - for this we need many distant pulsars in the array with $\sigma_L$ uncertainties on the order of their wrapping distances.
-Therefore we focused our investigation on what scenarios would give us good measurements of $R$, and how this might be useful in the future.
+From our figure-of-merit studies, we know that nearby pulsars do not contribute their Fresnel corrections towards improving the measurement of $R$ - for this we need many distant pulsars in the array with $\sigma_L$ uncertainties on the order of their wrapping distances.
+Therefore, we focused our investigation on what scenarios would give us good measurements of $R$ and how this might be useful in the future.